elkar-ai/elkar-a2a/README.md

 ## 🔧 What can you do with Elkar?
-Collaborate across teams or tech stacks — even outside your org.
+Make your agents work together — even outside your org.
 Use it to:
 - **Track and manage long-running tasks** (sync or async)
 - **Debug agent tasks** with full history and artifacts